 NGF TOP 100 BUSINESSES IN GOLF

-The company’s U.S. golf product offerings run the gamut from woods, to irons, to wedges, to gloves and bags.
-Among Mizuno’s brand ambassadors on the professional tours are Luke Donald, Chris Wood, Jhonattan Vegas, Nick Watney, Lucas Glover and Stacy Lewis.
+The company’s U.S. golf product offerings run the gamut – from woods, irons and wedges to gloves and bags.
+In 2019, Mizuno introduced its first global golf balls: the RB Tour and RB Tour X. Meanwhile, Mizuno’s brand ambassadors on the professional tours include Luke Donald, Jhonattan Vegas, Keith Mitchell, Eddie Pepperell, Lucas Glover, Chris Kirk, and Adam Schenk.

-The Mizuno brand itself was started in 1906 by a pair of Japanese brothers who began by selling baseballs and athletic wear.
-At one point in the mid-1960s, the company opened the world’s largest golf factory.
-Mizuno’s clubs were enshrined in the Golf Hall of Fame in 1977.
+The Mizuno brand itself was started in 1906 by a pair of Japanese brothers who began selling baseballs and athletic wear.
+In the mid-1960s, the company opened the world’s largest golf factory (at the time).
+Mizuno’s clubs were eventually enshrined in the Golf Hall of Fame in 1977.

-Mizuno is fundamentally identified as an iron company by most consumers, but has been a part of significant innovations over the years – among them, introducing the first golf clubs with carbon heads (Vanguard drivers) in 1982 and the first clubs to incorporate pure titanium (Ti-110 and Ti-120) in 1990.
+Although Mizuno is fundamentally identified as an iron company by most consumers, it has been a part of significant innovations over the years; Among them, introducing the first golf clubs with carbon heads (Vanguard drivers) in 1982 and the first clubs to incorporate pure titanium (Ti-110 and Ti-120) in 1990.

-Mizuno made a big endorsement of the combo iron set with its latest release, likely in a bid to appeal beyond its rabid legion of blade enthusiasts.
-The five-model MP-18 line spans from the MP-18 MB players iron to the MP-18 MMC, all of which are designed to be mixed and match to form a set of irons.
+Mizuno made a big endorsement of the combo iron set with its latest releases, likely in a bid to appeal beyond its rabid legion of blade enthusiasts.
+The JPX and MP lines have expanded to meet the varying demands of golfers, from beginners to touring pros.

-It’s also noteworthy that Mizuno irons, per GolfWRX, are the most widely-adopted among PGA Tour players who are not under contract to play a particular company’s irons.
+It’s also noteworthy that Mizuno irons, per GolfWRX, are the most widely-adopted among PGA TOUR players who are not under contract to play a particular company’s equipment.